Lommix/lommix_ui/docs/syntax.md

 ## Conditional Styles

-apply on condition, for elements using the `Interaction` Component like buttons.
+Apply on condition, for elements using the `Interaction` Component like buttons.

 -   `hover:background_color="#665"`
 -   `pressed:background_color="#666"`